DASH Diet Secrets Revealed, Pt 1 (5:41)

 After the first 14 days, you will continue to eat the foods from Phase 1 but re-introduce some other healthy foods that will help you continue your weight loss.
 How long does Phase 2 last?
 It’s your life plan, so it should last forever so you can keep your blood pressure low and keep weight off.

-Whole Grains: Choose from cereals, breads and pasta.
+Whole Grains: Choose from cereals, breads, and pasta.
 Aim for 6 to 8 servings a day.

 Fruit: Make fruit (fresh or frozen) a part of your diet every day.
 Aim for 4 to 5 servings a day.
+Try making these low-sugar fruits part of your diet.

 Low-Fat Milk or Yogurt: Stick to 2 to 3 servings a day as in Phase 1.